SovereignCloudStack/standards/Decisions/scs-XXXX-v1-requirements-for-container-registry.md

 This proposal is motivated by use cases in which CSPs would like to offer private container registries to their customers.
-The specific use cases should be discussed, but overall CSP could offer a private container registry as a service or CSP could offer a recipe for customers to deploy the private registry themselves utilizing CSP infrastructure.
+The specific use cases should be discussed, but overall CSP could offer a private container registry as a service or CSP could offer a recipe (maintained by SCS) for customers to deploy the private registry themselves utilizing CSP infrastructure.
 In both cases, the private container registry should fulfill a set of needed requirements e.g. for security and privacy.

 The idea and purpose of this document is to specify what requirements a specific technical container registry implementation (i.e. software solution) needs to